-This is the 5RadU Operations site which can be seen in the satellite photo above.
-In this photo, the objects which look like the Star of David are actually plexiglass antenna spreaders used with the wire cage dipoles sometimes referred to as "fat dipoles".
-Click to enlarge.
+This is the 5RadU Operations site In this photo, the objects which look like the Star of David are actually plexiglass antenna spreaders used with the wire cage dipoles sometimes referred to as "fat dipoles".
+Click on thumbnail to enlarge.
 The date of the photo is unknown at this time.
 All the antennas in the photo were receive-only.
 There were no radio transmitters in the Ops Building.
 (Photo source unknown.
 Presumed to be DND)

 This is 6-conductor wire cage dipole in a compressed view.
 Each arm of the dipole consists of six conductors separated by spreaders.
 For each arm, the conductors at both ends are bonded electrically.
 It's then fed like a regular dipole.
 The main feature of this antenna is the broadband characteristic and lower SWR when compared to its single conductor cousins.
 (Graphic courtesy Broadband Dipoles site) .